redhat-cop/infra-ansible/roles/config-software-src/README.md

 Dependencies
 ------------
-There are no strict dependencies for this role beyond ansible and it is useful to have the content to seed the web server already prepared.
+There are no strict dependencies for this role beyond ansible.

 Example Playbooks
 ----------------